Home electricity usage calculators

 Reduce your consumption - Save electricity and money

-All in all, there will be many ways at home to reduce our electricity consumption and save money and you just need to know where to look at.
+All in all, there are many ways to reduce our electricity usage at home and save money.
+You just need to know where to look at.

 Do you know much electricity (kWh) do your household consume?
-Ours it is consuming an average of 2700 kWh every year.
+Ours does consume an average of 2700 kWh every year.

-If you know your yearly power consumption you can also find out if your consumption is average when compared to your region or country.
+If you know your yearly electricity usage you can also find out if your consumption is average when compared to your region or country.

 Find out how much you can save, for example, by reducing your heating consumption or by reducing your household consumption by 10%, 20% or even more.